String of columns rewriting and confluence of the jeu de taquin: String of columns rewriting

 \subsubsection{Rewriting properties}

-We say that a rewriting system $\Rr$ is \emph{terminating} if there is no infinite $\Rr$-rewriting path.
+A rewriting system $\Rr$ is \emph{terminating} if there is no infinite $\Rr$-rewriting path.
 A \emph{local branching} (resp. \emph{branching}) of $\Rr$ is a pair $(\varphi,\psi)$ of $\Rr$-rewriting steps (resp. $\Rr$-rewriting paths) having the same source as depicted in the following reduction diagram:

 Such a branching is \emph{confluent} if there exist $\Rr$-rewriting paths $\varphi'$ and $\psi'$ with a common target as follows: \begin{eqn}{equation} \raisebox{0.5cm}{ \xymatrix @C=1.8em @R=0em{ & |_{p_1}w_1 |_{q_1} \ar@2@/^2ex/[dr] ^-{\varphi'} \\ |_p w |_q \ar@2@/^2ex/[ur] ^-{\varphi} \ar@2@/_2ex/[dr] _-{\psi} && |_{p'} w' |_{q'} \\ & |_{p_2} w_2 |_{q_2} \ar@2@/_2ex/[ur] _-{\psi'} }} \end{eqn} We say that $\Rr$ is \emph{locally confluent} (resp. \emph{confluent}) if any local branching (resp. branching) of $\Rr$ is confluent, and that $\Rr$ is convergent if it is confluent and terminating.
 A string of columns $w$ is in \emph{normal form with respect to $\Rr$}, if there is no rule that reduces $w$.
 When $\Rr$ is convergent, any string of columns~$w$ has a unique normal form, denoted by $\nf(w,\Rr)$.